 Photography is immediate.
 It’s the first thing a reader sees.
 The tone of your carefully chosen colors, fonts, and words can all be overlooked — or worse, misunderstood — if they’re paired with a bad photo.

 Every photo featured in a Launch communication should answer a simple question: Does this photo feel like Launch?
 Is there action?
 Are there bold colors?
 Does it evoke feelings of exploration and discovery and charging forward?
-Is it people-oriented?
 Photos should be exciting and stirring!
-If you’re presenting about your clients awesome new data platform, don’t think “guy working on a laptop.”
+If you’re presenting about your client’s awesome new data platform, don’t think “guy working on a laptop.”
 Find a picture that represents how your clients feel when they use their new platform.

 Royalty-free photo resources like Unsplash, Pexels, and Pixabay are great places to source images for your documents.
-But when picking your images, keep in mind that Launch is not your typical consulting company, and we don’t want our photography to feel typical, clichéd, or staged.
+However, when selecting images, remember that Launch is not a typical consulting company — our photography should feel fresh, thoughtful, and authentic, never clichéd or staged.
+Avoid 3D or childlike illustrations, overly simplistic or monotone visuals, images lacking meaning or detail, overly obvious concepts, or “heroic” stock poses.
 Also, no clip art (no matter what Clippy says).

 The Launch brand doesn’t use icons heavily, but they can be a nice way to liven up an otherwise unadorned or copy-dense page.
 Like our fonts, our icons leverage our free-to-use Microsoft Office 365 libraries.
 All Office apps come with a library of stock icons to choose from.
 They’re built into the apps – simply search for an icon based on any relevant term.